flrent/chrome-extension-angular-base/README.md

 ## Build and deploy
 The build `manifest.json` file is `manifest-build.json`.
 It differs from the regular `manifest.json` to use only built files (single files for the all popup app, content scripts or background pages).

+To build the app and get a single scripts for each popup app, content script, or background page, simpy run :

+`grunt build`

 ## Versions
 - `0.1` May 2014 First version released